 The legs are arched for better stability and resistance to tipping, although be aware that the trampoline is wider than it should be as a result.
 It is still quite light and transportable at 25 lbs.

 In practice, the sturdy frame doesn’t have much give and it’s fantastically quiet.
 We were really impressed by the quality, it’s obvious nothing was skimped on.

 Of notice for gym owners, the trampoline is stackable if you plan on getting a set of them.

-Unfortunately, the trampoline doesn’t come with extras, save for an exercise DVD.
-You get a set of rubber feet to keep is stable and silent.
-Take care not to lose them when moving the trampoline around.
+Unfortunately, the trampoline doesn’t come with any extras but do include an exercise DVD as it will provide extra value.
+You get a set of rubber feet to keep it stable and silent – take care not to lose them when moving the trampoline around.

-The trampoline comes with 36 bungee cords named ‘EnduroLast XF’.
+The trampoline comes with 36 bungee cords (10mm/ 0.4″) named ‘EnduroLast XF’ and is capable of delivering 1.6 million bounce cycles.
 Marketing babble notwithstanding, these cords are very well-made and feature JumpSports’ patented technology.